jasperla/crane/README.md

   - `branch`, `prefix`: branch/prefix to use for this dependency.
     By default the same branch/prefix as the dependant package will be used (which in turn defaults to `master` and `` respectively)
+- `contents`: (array) contains a hash with names of files that are to be installed.
+If not specified all files are installed verbatim.
+   Valid fields are:
+     - `path`: path to install the file to
+	 - `sha256`: SHA256 sum of the file
+	 - `mode`: filemode, defaults to `0644`

 Unless otherwise noted, all fields are strings.
 A basic utility called `crane-manifest` can be build with: